Therapy for Parents and Expectant Parents

 Becoming a new parent can feel exciting and also overwhelming.

-It is not unusual for new parents to feel anxious, and exhausted.
-Determining how to make space for this new addition, and the child’s impact on the couple relationship, are some of the areas where we focus our work.
+It is not unusual for new parents to feel anxious and exhausted.
+Determining how to make space for this new addition and the child’s impact on the couple’s relationship are among the areas we focus on.

-If there already is a child in the family, how will the birth of new child affect your family, as well as their sibling?
-How will we address the needs of the baby, and have a career at the same time?
+If there is already a child in the family, how will the birth of a new child affect your family, as well as your child’s siblings?
+How will we address the baby’s needs while maintaining a career?
 How will we handle childcare?
-How will we work out chores at home but also make room for ourselves individually and as a couple?
+How will we divide chores at home while also making time for ourselves, individually and as a couple?

 As children age, there are new challenges and responsibilities.
-Often due to our own experiences and roles in our own families, parenting takes on different meanings for each person in the couple.
+Often, because of our own experiences and roles in our families, parenting takes on different meanings for each person in the couple.

-I work with parents to acknowledge these differences while trying to work as a team.
+I work with parents to acknowledge these differences while working as a team.

 Twin babies around mom who is on a laptop - therapy for new and expectant parents in NY